-HALFTIME: No. 22 LSU football tied with Florida 10-10
+No. 22 LSU football tied with Florida 13-13 after the third quarter

 Latest Weather Blog

-GAINESVILLE, Fla. — No. 22 LSU football is tied with Florida in the Swamp 10-10 at the half.
+GAINESVILLE, Fla. — No. 22 LSU football is tied with Florida in the Swamp 13-13 at the end of the third quarter.

 Quarterback Garrett Nussmeier went four-for-four attempts for 20 yards on the first drive, but LSU was unable to convert a 4th and 1 around midfield.
 However, Florida went three and out and was not able to score any points off the possession.